Last updated 18 April 2022

 One important quality of a scientific investigation is that it must attempt to answer a question.
-In other words, an investigation should not attempt to “prove” a point, but should be an attempt to gain knowledge.
+In other words, an investigation should not attempt to “prove” a point, but to gain knowledge.
 Another quality is that careful, controlled observations must form the basis of information gathering.
-Finally, the results of a scientific investigation must be reproducible: other investigators, using the same process, must be able to observe the same results.
+Finally, the results of a scientific investigation must be reproducible: other investigators, using the same process, must observe the same results.
 If a result is not reproducible, the original conclusions must be questioned.

 What we think of today as the “steps” of science have developed over time, and they may differ according to the type of investigation being conducted.
 Generally, though, the steps involve making an observation, forming a hypothesis (the "question" mentioned above), conducting a test, and making a conclusion.